Three Ingredients, Three Labs, One Squeeze: Reading the 2026 AI Compute Crisis

 OpenAI's Quiet Wedge: AWS Distribution

 OpenAI doesn't need compute.
-So why did they sign a deal with Amazon?
+So why did it sign a deal with Amazon?

 Couple that with the Codex catch-up.
-The same Fortune piece on the Claude Code regression slipped a quiet but devastating data point into the second half: "OpenAI said it now had 4 million active Codex users, 9 million paying business customers, 900 million weekly active users on ChatGPT, and more than 50 million subscribers.
+The same Fortune piece slipped in a devastating data point: "OpenAI said it now had 4 million active Codex users, 9 million paying business customers, 900 million weekly active users on ChatGPT, and more than 50 million subscribers.
 Anthropic has not published comparable user figures."

-Now you can read why Anthropic was willing to break bread with the man who had called them evil.
-Two of their three structural moats — coding leadership and Bedrock-only distribution — were narrowing at the same moment.
-Compute had become the binding constraint.
-And the only operator with significant idle frontier-grade compute happened to also run a competing lab and hate their CEO on principle.
+Now you can read why Anthropic broke bread with the man who called them evil.
+Two of their three moats — coding leadership and Bedrock-only distribution — were narrowing at once, and the only operator with significant idle frontier-grade compute happened to run a competing lab and hate their CEO on principle.
+When OpenAI doesn't need compute, it buys distribution; when Anthropic doesn't have compute, it leases from its enemy.
+Each plays the move that costs it the least pride.

 What This Looks Like at 8 a.m. in Singapore

-- Claude Code's 5-hour session limit doubled for Pro, Max, and Enterprise customers.
+- Claude Code's 5-hour session limit doubled for Pro, Max, and Enterprise.

 - Peak-hour rate-limit reductions removed.